Transportation For America » pedestrian

 Secretary of Transportation Ray LaHood issued a exciting new directive yesterday that officially shows DOT’s support for improving safety for walking and bicycling and the importance of integrating them into transportation systems — treating them as equal modes of transportation.

 Last fall we released a report chronicling the tragedy of 76,000 preventable pedestrian deaths over the last 15 years.
-“Dangerous by Design” took a hard look at our often unsafe streets that are engineered for speeding cars with little or no provision for people on foot, in wheelchairs or on a bicycle.
+“Dangerous by Design” took a hard look at our often unsafe streets that are engineered for speeding traffic with little or no provision for people on foot, in wheelchairs or on a bicycle.

 DSC_0376 Originally uploaded by Transportation for America